Scientific Epistemology & Policy

 Reconsidering publication policy

 What do reproducibility and accessibility mean in science?
-The best way to ensure long-term survival of data on extinct organisms is to collect and disseminate the data while it is currently available, before it is too late.
-In contrast, ignoring known specimens constitutes data falsification.
+The best way to ensure long-term survival of data on extinct organisms is to collect and disseminate the data while it is currently available.
+In contrast, willfully ignoring known specimens due to uncertain curatorial futures constitutes data falsification, a form of research misconduct.
+In practice, the publication policy of the Society of Vertebrate Paleontology barring “private” collections is used to censor and bully competing researchers, not to encourage deposition of fossils into responsible repositories or stem rampant inflation in the fossil market.

 Photo: Smithsonian Institution Archives, 1906, Public Domain